 Online users still want to find you in the virtual directory, but search engines continue to expand upon the amount of information available about a business on the search page.
 Users can now gather almost all the information they need without visiting each business’s website.

 It is here where the beauty of a Google Business Profile profile panel comes into play.
 Users looking for you in a discovery search, or direct search, will want to find relevant information about your dental practice to decide on your services.

 Everyone can create one of these profiles for their businesses, but only those who pay close attention to the effectiveness of a Dental Marketing campaign will focus on optimizing them.
 Let us take a closer look at how to achieve this.

 What it all achieves

 Optimizing a Google Business Profile profile means two things: populating your profile with accurate information and frequently updating the information available to users.
 In this guide, we will first review core information about your dental practice, some of the bonuses from having a Google Business Profile panel, and we will look at ways to keep your profile fresh with updated information for potential patients.

-Our previous guides have already taken readers through creating a profile, but we will go a little further now and show you a comprehensive list of what important information to add.
+Our previous guides have already taken readers through creating a profile, but we will go a little further now and show you a comprehensive list of important information to add.

 Back to basics

 Every dental practice has a name, and you should start creating your profile by identifying it with its name.
 Keep in mind that consistency is key here.
 That will be a recurring theme with this guide, partially motivated because we work as a dental marketing agency that likes uniformity throughout all the client’s assets and because it is the best way to make a search engine’s algorithm like Google to love you.